Pragmatismo/screenglitchvid/README.md

 The Create Basic Audio Map tool ingests any audio file, runs a multi-track analysis pass (librosa-based beat/onset/pitch detectors plus high-energy windows), and then drops you into an interactive editor.
-Each track is rendered on a stacked timeline with draggable markers, zoom controls, scrollbars with auto-pan as the playhead approaches the edge, and a detail grid for precise edits.
-Add/remove tracks for user annotations, double-click to create new events, or rename tracks so other programs can reference them directly.
-A Play button now streams the song (via `pygame.mixer`) so you can preview the markers in sync while the playhead keeps itself in view, and the Analysis Settings dialog lets you tweak hop length, tempo tightness, RMS/pitch thresholds, and onset behaviour before re-running the detector.
+Each track is rendered on a stacked timeline with zoom controls, scrollbars with auto-pan as the playhead approaches the edge, one-second/ten-second tick marks, and a detail grid for precise edits.
+Click anywhere (without modifiers) to move the playhead instantly; hold **Shift** to enter edit mode where Shift+drag repositions markers, Shift+double-click adds events, and Shift+right-click removes the clicked marker.
+Duration events are drawn as full-width rectangles spanning their entire time range so you can see overlaps at a glance.
+A Play button streams the song (via `pygame.mixer`) so you can preview the markers in sync while the playhead keeps itself in view, and the Analysis Settings dialog lets you tweak hop length, tempo tightness, RMS/pitch thresholds, and onset behaviour before re-running the detector.

 Timing data is stored as JSON inside each project’s `internal/timing/` folder using the following schema: